protocol/research-website/content/posts/202005-resnetlab-ieee-icbc/index.md

     - Rendezvous/Central record stores
 <p></p>

   2. While any user can easily delete a file from their own node, for a file to be deleted from the whole network, all hosts holding the file must delete or stop sharing their copy.
-IPFS doesn’t allow deleting files off another person’s node, so as long as there is a copy available in the network, users will be able to retrieve it.
+IPFS doesn’t provide a mechanism for deleting files from another person’s node, so users will be able to retrieve the file as long as there is a copy available somewhere.

 Thank you to everyone that attended the talk and to the IEEE for organizing this event.
 For more context on this Q&A session, please watch the associated [tutorial](https://drive.google.com/file/d/1OcHjR1XA1E8To3qpw3fnsEQe-xSKFGy3/view?usp=sharing) video.